neurosim/MLP_NeuroSim_V3.0/README.md

 2. Calibrate FinFET technology library (<20nm)

 Updates on Aug.
 21st, 2021:
-1. add the hybrid precision synapse as device option.
+1. add the hybrid precision synapse (3T1C+NVM, 2T1F) as device option.
+You can find more information on this in the ICONS'19 paper mentioned above.
 2. add batch size as an input parameter (in param.cpp).

 ## References related to this tool